tektoncd/pipeline/DEVELOPMENT.md

 #### Verify installation

-You can verify your development installation using `ko` was successful by checking to see oif the Tekton pipeline pods are running in Kubernetes:
+You can verify your development installation using `ko` was successful by checking to see if the Tekton pipeline pods are running in Kubernetes:

 ```shell
 kubectl get pods -n tekton-pipelines